mikesmallhelp/wacat/README.md

 ![](doc/wacat-logo.png)

-# wacat - Challenge Your Web App with Cat Chaos and AI-Powered Error Detection!
+# wacat - Challenge Your Web App with Cat Chaos and AI-Driven Testing!

 Imagine, you leave your computer for a while and go to pick up a cup of coffee.
 Meanwhile, your cat walks over your keyboard and causes some chaos.